 Rum: We always have rum around, but if you don’t or if you prefer, use a splash of whisky instead.
 Add as much as you think you will enjoy.
 If you love rum, taste the sauce and add more as you like.
 I’ve written the recipe with what I think is the lowest end of rum, so increase as needed.
 If you only have light rum, that will do.

-If you’d like a booze free dessert, simply omit the rum and add a teaspoon of vanilla to both the pudding and the caramel sauce.
+If you like, you can simply omit the rum and add a teaspoon of vanilla to both the pudding and the caramel sauce.
 Rum extract would also be an option, if you happen to have that.
 Use to taste.

 Bananas: I have found just ripe bananas to work best in this pudding (as opposed to under-ripe or over-ripe).